-Johannesburg in South Africa is the second largest city in Africa, with more than three million people calling this bustling metropolis home.
+Johannesburg is one of the largest cities in Africa, with more than 4.4 million people calling this bustling metropolis home.
 Joburg, or Jozi as some prefer to call it, offers visitors a unique and diverse array of experience.
-Some call Joburg Africa’s most exciting city, with a style, energy, and enthusiasm all its own.
+Some call Joburg Africa’s most exciting city, with a style, energy and enthusiasm all its own.

 Top Tourist Attractions in Johannesburg

 Johannesburg is a booming, happening place and the area close to City Hall and Newtown Cultural Precinct, which has completely transformed the Market Theatre and surrounds, now forms the heart of urban revival.

 Constitution Hill is a living museum that tells the story of South Africa’s journey to democracy.
 The site is a former prison and military fort that bears testament to South Africa’s turbulent past and, today, is home to the country’s Constitutional Court, which endorses the rights of all citizens.

 Soweto is a cluster of townships on the south-western flank of Johannesburg and was created in the 1930s.
 It is the biggest black urban settlement in Africa, with a rich political history.
 A visit to Soweto is usually paired with a stop at the Apartheid Museum for an in-depth look at 20th Century South Africa, at the heart of which is the apartheid story.

 Maropeng and the Cradle of Humankind

 Maropeng is the official visitor centre of the Cradle of Humankind and the Sterkfontein Caves.
 Maropeng means “returning to the place of origin” in Setswana, the main indigenous language in this area of South Africa.
 The Cradle of Humankind World Heritage Site is an easy drive of about an hour from Johannesburg.
 Our ancestors have lived in this area for more than 3-million years.